Do you offer advising drop-in hours?

 Should my parents participate in orientation?

-You will attend a virtual advising and enrollment appointment with your academic advisor.
+You will attend a virtual or in-person advising and enrollment appointment with your academic advisor.
 Parents and guests will not attend advising with you, since this session is the start of your relationship with your academic advisor.
 However, we encourage you to discuss your plans for your advising session ahead of time with your parents.
 Parents can help students prepare for advising by reminding them to complete our pre-advising activities.
-Parents are also encouraged to attend our Monday Welcome Sessions the week of enrollment, and are also welcome to watch the Academic Information Meeting under our Honors Video Spotlight
+Parents are also encouraged to attend our Monday Welcome Webinars the week of your enrollment, and are also welcome to watch the Academic Information Meeting under our Honors Video Spotlight

 tab and explore the orientation part of our website.